The Configuration Management Database (CMDB)

 Keeping with the example “server”: The CI we created is directly connected to the “Microsoft Server 2019” CI.
 However, there are different applicable contact persons for the software than for the machine.
 This is not a problem for the CMDB.
 Due to the strict separation of objects, we can collect the exact information for each necessary CI, if we need to.

-IT documentation and CMDB – are there differences?
+IT asset managment and CMDB – are there differences?

-The biggest difference between CMDB and IT documentation lies in the sources of information, data storage and the presentation of the actual and target state of the IT infrastructure.
+The biggest difference between CMDB and IT asset management lies in the sources of information, data storage and the presentation of the actual and target state of the IT infrastructure.

 IT documentation deals exclusively with the ACTUAL state of the infrastructure; the documentation and representation of relationships and dependencies is very limited.
 This is the CMDB’s strength, as it can map these relationships with the accuracy of a pinpoint.
 It links both physical and logical connections between the CIs and thus provides a complete overview of the IT infrastructure.
 In addition, it can also display the (target) states of objects, which physically speaking, are not yet in the company.